dpezely/anagram-phrases/README.md

 A dictionary word list is **required but not supplied**!

-Ones compatible with `ispell` or GNU `aspell` or similar should work without modification.
+Word lists compatible with `ispell` or GNU `aspell` or similar should work without modification.
 On Debian/Ubuntu based Linux systems, look in `/etc/dictionaries-common/` for where the symbolic link of `words` points, which is likely `/usr/share/dict/`.
 On macOS and FreeBSD, see `/usr/share/dict/words` and other files within that subdirectory.